 After the test

-DVA will issue a Vehicle Inspection Notice immediately following the test as confirmation that the vehicle has passed its roadworthiness test and DVA’s Public Transport Licensing Division (PTLD) will then send/post the taxi plates, signs and licence to the licensee.
+DVA will issue a Vehicle Inspection Notice after the test as confirmation that the vehicle has passed its roadworthiness test.
+DVA’s public transport Llcensing division (PTLD) will then send/ post the taxi plates, signs and licence to the licensee.